 The basic Google Stadia experience doesn't require a subscription; players can purchase games as they please through their Google Chromecast, mobile device, or laptop and stream them as and when.
 The Stadia Pro subscription, however, is the main product.
 Patrons receive Google Stadia sales discounts on the games they want to purchase as well as up to 4K resolution with 5.1 surround sound options on those games.
 Members will also enjoy free games in a model similar to that of Xbox Games Pass and PlayStation Plus, all included in the Google Stadia price.

-To play your Google Stadia games on your TV, you will need a Chromecast however.
-Check out our best prices on the latest Google Chromecast Ultra model, which is the only model Google will be supporting with Stadia.
+To play your Google Stadia games on your TV, you will need a Chromecast Ultra, which is the only model Google will be supporting with Stadia.

-If you are looking to play Google Stadia games on your TV, you'll also need a Google Stadia controller, available for $69 in the US and £59 in the UK.
+If you are looking to play Google Stadia games on your TV, you'll also need a Google Stadia controller.
 The proprietary handset will provide you access to all the integrated Google sharing options that have been built into the Stadia experience, and is the only controller the Chromecast will recognize.

 It may well be worth picking up this controller, as it's full of unique tech that makes streaming your games far more worthwhile.
 The controller communicates directly with the server that you're running your game from, dramatically reducing lag and other speed headaches many are worrying about as gaming takes a cloud-based leap.